ARCHITECTURE Style & Design

 One of the most popular architectural styles requested today is Craftsman.
 The Craftsman style became popular in the early 1900’s and was developed by architects and residential designers such the Greene brothers in Southern California.
 Also called bungalow, this style of architecture takes much of it’s classical proportions from Japanese and Swiss houses and has blended these design influences into a house that creates intimate spaces inside and out.
 This is done though the prevalent use of gabled and shed dormers, vaulted ceilings, entrance porches, courtyards, and gardens to define the spaces.

 Often associated with a classic log cabin, Appalachian architecture is simpler and usually features a wide front and rear porch with “gabled dormers” and generous porches for family gatherings.
 It’s origins are more humble, but over the years have morphed into hunting lodges that showcase large great rooms with massive heavy timber rafters and beams and large expanses of glass to showcase long range views.

-Traditional styled houses blend shapes and proportions that are classic and balanced.
+Traditional-styled houses blend shapes and proportions that are classic and balanced.
 When you take this style and interpret it with rustic materials you achieve a unique look and feel.
-Less formal, more comfortable.
+This style is less formal and more comfortable.